RRaAy-H/nanotron-infini/README.md

 # Nanotron-Infini

-A minimalistic large language model training and fine-tuning framework with **Infini-attention** implementation for handling infinite-length contexts.
+A large language model pre-training and fine-tuning framework with **Infini-attention** implementation.

 ## Overview